Home/Insights/Performance

 The Technology Stack Impact on Response Times

 Technology choices profoundly impact achievable latency bounds in production systems.
-The Hendricks technology stack of Gemini, ADK, Vertex AI Agent Engine, BigQuery, and Google Cloud provides specific advantages for latency-sensitive deployments.
+The Hendricks technology stack of Gemini, ADK, Agent Runtime, BigQuery, and Google Cloud provides specific advantages for latency-sensitive deployments.

 Gemini models offer variable precision modes that trade accuracy for speed based on operational requirements.
 Fast mode inference achieves 3-5x speedup for time-critical decisions while maintaining sufficient accuracy for most business operations.
-Vertex AI Agent Engine provides optimized serving infrastructure with automatic batching, model caching, and hardware acceleration.
+Agent Runtime provides optimized serving infrastructure with automatic batching, model caching, and hardware acceleration.
 These platform capabilities reduce infrastructure-related latency by 60-80% compared to custom deployments.

 BigQuery as a Latency Reduction Tool